Integrating Nakama

 Using with Unity Matchmaker

-Section titled “Using with Unity Matchmaker”If you’re migrating from Unity Multiplay and using Unity Matchmaker alongside Nakama, Unity Matchmaker supports third-party hosting providers.
-You can route allocations to Gameye via the Fleet Manager without changing your matchmaking rules or ticket logic.
+Section titled “Using with Unity Matchmaker”If you’re using Unity Matchmaker alongside Nakama, allocations can be routed to Gameye without changing your matchmaking rules or ticket logic.
+For a dedicated Unity Matchmaker integration that does not require Nakama, see the Unity Matchmaker guide.

 Known limitations